Civil War Battles |

 The same evening Price withdrew most of the other troops from the fortifications on the southwestern side of the prairie to a point 8 miles east of Washington.
 He stated that he did this in order to find a more suitable location for making a successful stand against the Union advance.
 It is also possible that Price had been influenced to withdraw the Confederates from the prairie by the formidable showing made by the Union troops in their advance that afternoon.

 On April 12, at about daylight, the entire Union army began advancing over the prairie toward the Confederate entrenchments on the western side.
 Price had left a small force here with orders to withdraw as the Union forces advanced.
 At times the skirmishing was reported to be "quite lively."
 The Confederates gradually withdrew.
 About 9:00 A.M., the Union troops reached the edge of the woods and entered the Confederate entrenchments which had just been evacuated.
-They found "
+They found "nearly a mile of rifle pits with positions for artillery, and nearly a mile of felled timber thrown up as breastworks."

 As the Confederates withdrew, the Union cavalry was sent in pursuit, as if it were Steele's intention to follow Price in the direction of Washington, but the main column, with the wagon train, took the road eastward across the prairie in the direction of Camden.
 After following the Confederates for several miles, the Union cavalry returned to the prairie and joined the rest of the Union forces in the march eastward.
 That night, the head of the Union column encamped on Terre Rouge Creek, several miles to the east of the present city of Prescott.
 Other Union troops camped along the road in the rear of these, and many, especially Thayer's troops, did not leave the prairie until the next day.